alexpolt/alexpolt.github.io/src/type-loophole.md

   <h3>Isn't it awesome!?</h3>

-  Or we can turn a structure into luple: a lightweight luple of my design that has the advantage of a stable layout across compilers (at least as far as I tested it):
+  Or we can turn a structure into luple: a lightweight tuple of my design that has the advantage of a stable layout across compilers (at least as far as I tested it):

     struct data {